dialpad/dialtone-legacy/migration_guide/Dialtone_8.md

 # Dialtone 8 Migration guide

-Migration from version `7` to `8`
+Migration from dialtone version `7` to `8`

-Dialtone 8.x deprecates the use of LESS variables to favor the usage of Design tokens.
+Dialtone 8.x deprecates the use of LESS variables to favor the usage of [Design tokens](https://spectrum.adobe.com/page/design-tokens/).

 While the migration should be straightforward using the provided script, there might be instances where manual updates to a product's code are required.

-These are usually search-and-replace tasks, and may include decisions to be made with your Product Designer; for example, RAW HEX values or CSS variables that are not semantically correct.
+These are usually search-and-replace tasks, and may include decisions to be made with your Product Designer like RAW HEX values or CSS variables that are not semantically correct. e.g:

+- We might find this property `background-color: var(--dt-color-neutral-white)` in order to make sure that this is going to have the expected behaviour, we need to change the fixed color variable to its corresponding semantically correct token `background-color: var(--dt-color-surface-primary)` this ensures the background color to use the right `surface` color token.

 ---